weaveworks-gitops-poc/backstage-showcase/README.md

 flux install --components source-controller,kustomize-controller,helm-controller
 ```

+# Demo Kubernetes Resources

+ * The "Catalogue Service" has a [HelmRelease](http://localhost:3000/catalog/default/component/catalogue-service) and [Pod Logs](http://localhost:3000/catalog/default/component/catalogue-service/kubernetes])
+ * The "Carts Service" has a [CronJob](http://localhost:3000/catalog/default/component/carts-service/kubernetes) which has Pod Logs
+ * The "Payment Service" has a [CronJob](http://localhost:3000/catalog/default/component/payments-service/kubernetes) which has Pod Logs and will always fail.

 # Running Locally

 You will need to create a GitHub Oauth Client ID and Secret, follow the instructions [here](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) to create one.